Tiny-Earth/DemoSite/site/src/inclusive.md

 <!-- TODO update the framing of this framework as the failure study progresses -->
 ```

-Failure is essential part of science, yet it, along with resilience, are not explicitly taught.
+Failure is an essential part of science, yet it, along with resilience, are not explicitly taught.
 There are two types of failure: personal and scientific.
 A framework can provide a path for engaging students in failing productively and developing resilience.

 Productive Failure Framework: